The robots meta tag and X-Robots-Tag made clear

 Another common mistake when using robots meta tags and X-Robots-Tags is including them in the robots.txt file.
 This applies specifically to the nofollow and noindex directives.

-Google has never officially confirmed that this method actually works.
-What’s more, through their research, the search engine found out that employing these directives may conflict with other rules, potentially harming the site’s presence and position in search results.
-So ever since September 2019, Google has deemed this practice ineffective and no longer accepts robots directives in the robots.txt file.
+Google has never officially confirmed that this method works.
+What’s more, the search engine found out through its research that employing these directives may conflict with other rules, potentially harming the site’s presence and position in search results.
+So, ever since September 2019, Google has deemed this practice ineffective and no longer accepts robots directives in the robots.txt file.

 When working with staging pages, it’s common practice to include a noindex robots directive to prevent search engines from indexing and displaying these pages in search results.
 While this approach is acceptable, it’s crucial to remember to remove this directive once the page is live.

-Failure to do this can lead to a decline in traffic as search engines won’t include the page in their index.
+Failure to do this can lead to a decline in traffic, as search engines won’t include the page in their index.
 This also becomes a major issue if you don’t notice it in time (for example, during website migration).
-The problem can grow into an even bigger issue if left unaddressed.
+This inconvenience can grow into an even bigger issue if left unaddressed.

 Removing a URL from the sitemap before it gets deindexed

-If the noindex directive is added to a page, it’s bad practice to instantly remove this page from the sitemap file.
-This is because your sitemap allows crawlers to quickly find all pages, including those that are intended to be removed from the index.
+If the noindex directive is added to a page, it’s bad practice to instantly remove the page from the sitemap file.
+This is because your sitemap allows crawlers to quickly find all pages, including those intended to be removed from the index.

-It may happen that valuable content, or even the entire website, will be blocked from indexing by mistake.
-To avoid that, check your pages’ indexing statuses after making any changes to them.
+Sometimes valuable content, or even the entire website, will be blocked from indexing by mistake.
+Avoid this by checking your pages’ indexing statuses after making changes to them.

 You can monitor changes in your site’s code using SE Ranking’s Page Changes Monitor.
 This tool allows you to track both HTML code and index statuses for major search engines.

-What should you do when a page disappears from the search?
+What should you do when a page disappears from search?

 Summary

 The robots meta tag and the X-Robots-Tag are both used to control how pages are indexed and displayed in search results.
-But they differ in terms of how they are implemented: the robots meta tag is included in the page code, while the X-Robots-Tag is specified in the configuration file.
+But they differ in their implementation: the robots meta tag is included in the page code, while the X-Robots-Tag is specified in the configuration file.